SeedTactics/fms-insight/docs/client-operations.md

 statistical outliers.
-The outlier detection is based on the [median absolute deviation of the median](https://en.wikipedia.org/wiki/Median_absolute_deviation), which is more resiliant to outliers than the standard deviation.
+The outlier detection is based on the [median absolute deviation of the median](https://en.wikipedia.org/wiki/Median_absolute_deviation), which is more resilient to outliers than the standard deviation.
 There are two reasons that a load/unload cycle will appear here:

 - If the actual time at the load station is far away from the median actual time, the cycle will be displayed.
 Cycles of this type indicate that the load operation took longer than expected.
 - If the expected load time from the job is far away from the median actual time, the cycle will be displayed.
-Cycles of this type indicate that the expected time is unrealistic (as long as enough cycles are available to obtain good stastitics).
+Cycles of this type indicate that the expected time is unrealistic (as long as enough cycles are available to obtain good statistics).
 In this case, the expected load time in the flexibility plan should be adjusted to be equal to the median time.
-Alternativly, perhaps the steps or procedures at the load station should be changed.
+Alternatively, perhaps the steps or procedures at the load station should be changed.

 ![Screenshot of Load Station Hours](screenshots/insight-load-hours.png)